Retrieval-based Knowledge Augmented Vision Language Pre-training: Introduction

-We benchmark REAVL on multiple vision-language benchmarks, including general, knowledge-based and multimodal entity linking (MEL) tasks.
+We benchmark REAVL on multiple vision-language benchmarks, including general, knowledge-based, and multimodal entity linking (MEL) tasks.
 REAVL achieves state-of-the-art performance on knowledge-based and MEL tasks.
+Notably, on knowledge-based VQA benchmarks, REAVL achieves new state-of-the-art results while utilizing fewer parameters and less knowledge than previous works.
+This demonstrates the superiority of our approach for retrieving and augmenting knowledge in multi-modal representations.
 On general tasks, REAVL also scores the best within models trained with a similar amount of data, competitive to models trained on billions of images while using only 0.2\% of their data, showing the strong sample efficiency of our methodology.

-To summarize, we make the following contributions: \begin{itemize} \itemsep{-1mm} \item We first incorporated the knowledge graph into the vision-language pre-training model, to complement multi-modal representation learning. \item We introduced a knowledge retriever and a knowledge-augmented model to jointly retrieve informative knowledge for multi-modal understanding. \item We unified four knowledge-aware self-supervised tasks to promote the mutual integration of multi-modal data and knowledge, and demonstrated state-of-the-art performance on various downstream tasks. \end{itemize}
+To summarize, we make the following contributions: \begin{itemize}[leftmargin=*] \itemsep{0mm} \item We proposed a novel retrieval-augmented pre-training framework that explicitly leverages large-scale knowledge graphs to assist vision-language pre-training. \item We are the first to introduce a knowledge-aware self-supervised learning scheme that efficiently identifies informative knowledge to improve the multi-modal modeling. \item We achieved new state-of-the-art performance uniformly on knowledge-based vision-language understanding and multi-modal entity linking tasks, as well as competitive results on general tasks while only using 0.2\% pre-training data of the best models. \end{itemize}